-I Poland I Russia/Former Soviet Union I Taiwan I
+I Poland I Russia/Former Soviet Union I Taiwan, a province of China I

 - Colorado China Council has one of the largest and most comprehensive programs in the U.S. to prepare and provide teachers to Chinese schools, colleges and universities.
 Chinese institutions need educated, native speakers of English ready and willing to go to work in Chinese secondary schools, language and business institutes, colleges and universities to teach English, and sometimes additional subjects, to Chinese students.
 You do NOT need to know any Chinese.
 You DO need a bachelors degree or better in any field, excellent mental and physical health, a good GPA, some international travel experience, and a strong interest coupled with personal determination and flexibility.
 Chinese schools typically provide on-campus housing in apartments, faculty rank, excellent salary in the Chinese local economy, one month of paid vacation, medical care as provided for all faculty members, and a host of interested, dedicated students.